NeuroTechX/ntx_slack_archive/devices.md

  >to aswers your question, there is 80 trial per class, and the shaded region is the convidence interval estimated with bootstraping.

+9/26/2017 12:23 AM

+ **fred-simard** :

+ >Great job thanks for the details.
+Keep it up.
+After reading your message, I looked it up and identified a conductive epoxy and conductive flexible TPU plastic.
+Not cheap thought.
+I'm a bit busy right now, but might give it a try later on.
+Side note, I tried you pyRiemann on some data I had.
+Good stuff!